Connecticut Severance Pay Lawyers

 Remember, Connecticut severance pay laws do not require you to accept a severance package.
 You can turn it down completely should you choose to do so, and you should not feel pressure from your employer or HR department.
 Contact the Severance Lawyers for a fast and fair review.

 Who We Are

-Severance Lawyers is a national network of employment attorneys in all 50 states.
+Severance Lawyers is a network of employment attorneys in all 50 states.
 Our team has more than ten years of experience navigating Connecticut severance pay laws.
 We will answer your initial outreach within 24 hours, and we will work with the urgency your situation requires.
 You may either take our recommendations to negotiate with your employer yourself or retain one of our attorneys to negotiate on your behalf.
 Contact one of our Connecticut employment lawyers by calling (800) 466-5015.